hereandnowhere/phase-1-project-NASAwebapp/README.md

 # phase-1-project-NASAwebapp
 This is my phase 1 project demonstrating what I've learned in the first phase and putting it all together.
 I will be using NASA's free AstroPhoto of the day API to build a dynamic rendering of this popular API, that will have some click and hover events, a like button, a share to instagram button, as well as a slick, modern css design.

 # Goals for the project

 To demonstrate that I can use javascript to dynamicly manipulate and add to the html, as well as the css design of the web page.
 To demonstrate that I can use Javascript to access an API and use its data to build out the content of the website.
 To demonstrate my understtanding of implementing events to create a dynamic user experience of the webpage.

+# Project Overview

+# First steps

+Building the skeleton of the HTML.
+Setting up the HTML page so that it has the heading, body, and appropriate divs to be changed and to place the API in with javascript.
+Setting placeholder text and  Adding the css page link and javascript page link to begin building it out.